World Cup 2026 By Alan M. Fleming February 3, 2026 14 min read

 Temporary Seating and Capacity Adjustments

-SoFi’s sunken design creates logistical complexity for any temporary construction, but the stadium is new enough that its architects likely planned for multi-sport configurations from the start.
+SoFi’s sunken design creates logistical complexity for any temporary construction, but the stadium is new enough that its architects planned for multi-sport configurations from the start.
 The Rams and Chargers already share the venue, so the operations team knows how to turn a stadium around quickly.

 Which NFL Stadium Will Be Best for the World Cup?